Satya9853/Satya9853/README.md

 - 🔭 I’m currently working on [Brew Digital Coffee](https://github.com/Satya9853/Digital_Coffee_Shop)
 -  🌱 I’m currently learning **NextJs**
-- 💬 Ask me about **React, JavaScript, ExpressJs, Backend development**
+- 💬 Ask me about **React, JavaScript, NodeJs, ExpressJs & Backend related stuffs**
 - 📫 How to reach me **satyabhusan9853@gmail.com**
 - ⚡ Fun fact **Programming made the impossible possible.
 You can have a null object and a constant variable.**